Lucy Robinson (Neighbours): Further returns (2014–present)

 Bell reprised the role in 2021, as Lucy reconnects with her half-brother Glen Donnelly.
 Bell told Inside Soaps Sarah Ellis that she was excited when she learned that Glen was returning and even more so when she found out that Huggett was reprising the role.
 She stated "I hadn't seen Richard for over 20 years, but once we got back on set with Stefan [Dennis, who plays Paul], it was as if no time had passed at all.
 Richard is as lovely as ever, it was just like the old days!"
 Bell explained that initially Lucy does not believe Paul when he tells her that he saw Glen, as she thinks it is one of his "schemes".
 However, when she and Glen reunite, Lucy learns that he had wanted to reconnect for a while and has been following her career online.
 Bell said Lucy plays "peacemaker" between the siblings so there is not any awkwardness.
 She continued: "She thinks it's great that Glen is back in their lives.
 But for Paul it's more about making peace with the past, and his regrets about how it's taken all these years for them to reconnect.
 He knows it's what their dad Jim would have wanted."
 Bell also confirmed that Lucy's return is brief, but she would love a longer stint in the future.

 Bell announced her return to the role in March 2022.
 This stint sees Lucy forced to fire Terese Willis (Rebekah Elmaloglou) from Lassiter's following the Lassiter's Fashion Week disaster.
 When Neighbours was cancelled, Bell returned for the show's finale episodes.
 In the storyline, Lucy tried to convince Paul to get together with Terese.
 In February 2023, it was announced that Bell would reprise the role once again in Amazon Freevee's relaunch series for another guest stint.
+In February 2024, Bell reprised the role for the funeral of Lucy's nephew, David Tanaka (Takaya Honda).
+Lucy return ed once again in 2025, Bell's return was revealed in backstage video content.
+Digital Spy eventually revealed in August 2025 revealed that Lucy would come back to Erinsborough during a Lassiters exhibition to win the Bronze Bell, additionally revealing that Paul will attempt to hid his embezzlements with her.